Kapelianovych/mountain/README.md

     server.close(callback?: () => void)
   ```

+  Execute this methods only after `Server.listen`.
+Otherwiser an error will be thrown (server will not be initialized yet).

 ### Route

 You can handle all requests in one function that passed to `onRequest` method or split it by **:path** and **:method**.